cooperhewitt/go-pubsocketd/README.md

 ### client

-Next start a websocket client and connect to the `pubsocketd` server.
+Next start a WebSocket client and connect to the `pubsocketd` server.

 	var socket = new WebSocket('ws://127.0.0.1:8080');